“Citizen Science is most simply described as public participation in organized research efforts”. – Janis Dickinson & Rich Bonney

 Check this Outdoor Illinois Wildlife Journal article for more on the survey program.

-Four weekend surveys are scheduled in August 2023, beginning 8/5.
-This is the third year of our 10-year project, A Survey of Freshwater Mussels of the Upper Sangamon River: Community Science in Action.
+Four weekend surveys are scheduled in July-August.
+We are in the middle of a 10-year project, A Survey of Freshwater Mussels of the Upper Sangamon River: Community Science in Action.
 Mussel surveys provide great opportunities for new and returning Citizen Scientists!
 No previous experience required.
 Check the Events Schedule for dates and locations.
 And please contact Bruce Colravy, citizen science coordinator.

 What to Expect